5 Tips for Treating Diarrhea in Dogs At-Home

 • Your dog is panting or drooling excessively.

-• Dry sticky gums appear white, gray, pale, or bluish in colour.
+• Dry sticky gums appear white, gray, pale, or bluish.

 • The dog passes worms in runny or soft stools or vomit.

-Each of these symptoms above could indicate a biger issue, so it's important to reach out to your vet for next steps.
-They may be able to guide you through an at-home treatment, or may recommend bringing them into the vet for an exam.
-It's always better to be safe than sorry when dealing with unusual or sever symptoms.
+Each of these symptoms above could indicate a bigger issue, so it's important to reach out to your vet for the next steps.
+They may be able to guide you through an at-home treatment or may recommend bringing them to the vet for an exam.
+It's always better to be safe than sorry when dealing with unusual or severe symptoms.

 sick-dog-with-tongue-out-laying-down